joonaramo/gym-membership-app/README.md

 ## Notes
 - Sometimes the Cypress test fails.
 This is caused by lack of native iframe support in the library; one of the tests checks the Klarna purchase flow and sometimes if the payment iframe loads slowly, Cypress can not find the child elements of the iframe.
 As a workaround I have added multiple cy.wait() calls to wait for the iframe to update.

+## Demo
+Demo version of the app is deployed to Heroku and is available at https://whispering-waters-22674.herokuapp.com

+Admin credentials:
+Email: admin@demo.com
+Password: 4k6NyUyV9eDLFMd